Landcruiser87/7333_QTW/CaseStudy8/Analysis/d_scratch.md

 ### Seasonal ARIMA

-Seasonal components also appear when the roots to the AR characterstic equations are at one, however instead of linear unit roots, Seasonal components have polynomial roots at one.
+Seasonal components also appear when the roots to the AR characteristic equations are at one, however instead of linear unit roots, Seasonal components have polynomial roots at one.
 That is, giving a seasonality $s$:

 $$
 (1-B^s)X_t = \epsilon_t